9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 Like our `MonadSupply` type class and `Supply` monad, almost all of the common Haskell monads are built with a split between interface and implementation.
-For example, the `get` and `put` functions that we introduced as \"belonging to\" the `State` monad are actually methods of the `MonadState` type class; the `State` type is an instance of this class.
+For example, the `get` and `put` functions that we introduced as "belonging to" the `State` monad are actually methods of the `MonadState` type class; the `State` type is an instance of this class.

 Similarly, the standard `Reader` monad is an instance of the `MonadReader` type class, which specifies the `ask` method.

-While the separation of interface and implementation that we\'ve discussed above is appealing for its architectural cleanliness, it has important practical applications that will become clearer later.
+While the separation of interface and implementation that we've discussed above is appealing for its architectural cleanliness, it has important practical applications that will become clearer later.
 When we start combining monads in [Chapter 18, *Monad